Billing & Insurance

 Insurance Contract List

 We are pleased to participate with most major insurance plans.
-Below is a list of common insurances we accept, but this list is not all inclusive.
+Below is a list of more common insurances we accept, but this list is not all inclusive.
 If your plan is not included, please contact your insurance company at the number listed on the back of your card for verification of participation.
 We also encourage you to ask about in-network providers for your best benefit.

 If we can be of assistance, please contact the Orthopedic One office nearest you, or send us an email.

-- Aetna (including Medicare Advantage Plans) as of July 1, 2016
+- Aetna (including Medicare Advantage Plans)

 - Anthem BC/BS (including Medicare Advantage Plans)